vkbansal/formula1-app/README.md

 - [pnpm](https://pnpm.io/)
 - [docker](https://www.docker.com/) - only required for working with data

-### Site development
+### Development

 - Clone the repository: `git clone git@github.com:vkbansal/formula1-app.git`
 - Change to the project directory and run `pnpm install`.
 - Run `pnpm run dev` to start the local development server.
 This will start Astro's development server and logs the url in console.
-It is usually `http://localhost:3000`.
 - The source code resides in `src` folder.

-### Data development

-- Clone the repository: `git clone git@github.com:vkbansal/formula1-app.git`
+- All the data is stored as `.json` files under `src/content` folder to utilize [Astro's content collection API](https://docs.astro.build/en/guides/content-collections/).
-- Change to the project directory and run `pnpm install`.
+- To download latest data, run `pnpm run data:up`.
-- Run `pnpm run data`.
-This is will download the latest data.
+- To update data, once newer data is downloaded:
-- Run `docker compose up -d`.
-This will startup MariaDB and populate it with data.
+  - Run `docker compose up -d` to startup MariaDB and populate it with data.
+  - Run `pnpm run data:gen` to update the data.
+You might have to wait for about minute before running this command after you have run previous docker command in order for the database to be ready.
-- Data related code resides in `datagen` folder.
+- Data generation related code resides in `tools` folder.
-- All the generated data is stored as `.yaml` files under `src/data` folder.

 ## License